Noam-dv/SysCall-Mon/README.md

 run with ```sudo -E python3 main.py```
 -E keeps the environment making sure u dont need  to downlaod all ur pip packages all over again

-after extendning this it works! i tried to trace pythonj and got about a billion write syscalls displayed
+after extendning this it works! i tried to trace python and got about a billion write syscalls displayed
-### the log:
+### log:
 ```
 noam@noam-VirtualBox:~/sysmon$ sudo -E python3 main.py\n
 ....